 1. Sending church lowers or ends support

 Churches in the West are aging and emptying.
 A quarter of them can no longer afford their own pastor.
 Many missionaries try to hang on financially until their first furlough, hoping to close the deficit then and line up enough support to return to the field, but end up staying home when it falls short.
-Ultimately, God keeps in the field those whom He has called, and gives them their sustenance "daily" (Matthew 6:11), which is a financial state that the modern culture calls "poverty," which is easier for single missionary men and single women missionaries than for married missionaries with children.
+Ultimately, God keeps in the field those whom He has called and gives them their sustenance "daily" (Matthew 6:11), which is easier for single missionary men and single women missionaries than for married missionaries with children.

 2. Failure to adapt cross-culturally

-The missionaries sometimes, their spouses often, and their teenaged children typically lack the ability and/or the desire to learn and adapt to the local culture, language, mannerisms, climate, food, hygiene, inefficiencies, technology deficiencies, concept of time, etc.
+The missionaries sometimes, their spouses often, and their teenaged children increasingly lack the ability and/or the desire to learn and adapt to the local culture, language, climate, technology deficiencies, inefficiencies, hygiene, food, etc.

 Inspired by biographies of missionaries who baptized masses, as well as exaggerated reports from current missionaries, many new missionaries arrive in the field with high expectations, then become disappointed and demoralized when the expected harvest doesn't materialize, while others come for adventure and deflate after the initial euphoria.

-Misunderstandings, miscommunications, cultural differences, jealousies, politics, power plays, etc. lead to clashes between missionaries, as well as between missionaries and the mission board and/or the local partners or employees.
+Cultural differences and misunderstandings, as well as jealousies, politics and power plays lead to tension, even clashes between missionaries, as well as between missionaries and the mission board and/or local partners or employees that remain unresolved and fester.

 6. Exposed sexual sins

-Single missionaries, both men and women, get lonely and seek companionship that leads some to fornicate, while some married missionaries commit adultery, including with fawning members of the planted church.
+Single missionaries, both men and women, get lonely and seek companionship that leads to fornication, while married missionaries commit adultery, including with fawning members of the planted church.

 7. Family formation or expansion

-When single missionaries marry and have children, their priority tends to shift from the Lord's harvest to raising their children, which is easier back home in safety and with family support.
+When single missionaries marry and have children, their priority shifts from the Lord's harvest to raising their children, which is easier back home with family support.

 8. Inadequate schools for children

-International schools are expensive and found only in major cities; local schools are inadequate for preparing for US colleges; and the missionaries could feel too busy to homeschool.
-Some return home intending to return to the mission field after their youngest leaves home for college but many of them never return, while those who do return to the field have spent their most energetic years away from it.
+International schools are expensive and found only in major cities, while local schools are inadequate for preparing for US colleges, and missionaries could feel too busy to homeschool.
+Some return home intending to return to the field after their youngest leaves home for college but many never return, while those who do return have spent their most energetic years away from the field.

 Elderly parents lose independence and/or become sick and require care.